 This occurs because the oxygen in the air prevents the gel polish on the surface or top of your manicure from curing completely leaving a tacky or sticky residue called the inhibition layer.
 Citation.

 It’s important to understand that you don’t need to remove the sticky layer from every layer of gel polish.
 You just need to wipe off the sticky layer on your top coat and not between every coat.

 The sticky or wet layer from your base coat and gel polish will cure completely once you apply the other layer over it and the sticky residue actually helps to bond the layers together.

 2. Gel Cleanser

-A gel cleanser is a chemical designed to dissolve and remove the tacky or sticky layer from your gel polish.
+A gel cleanser can be used to dissolve and remove the tacky or sticky layer from your gel polish.

 They can also be used to clean any oils and moisture found on your nail plates before applying your gel polish to promote better adhesion.